paulsonkoly/yarr/README.md

 ri looks up the documentation of a class name, a method name, an instance method call (in the form of `ri Array#size`) and a class method call (in the form of `ri File.size`).
-If the query is ambigous the bot will tell you that.
+If the query is ambiguous the bot will tell you that.

 ```
 ri instance_methods